Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Methods

 The Mahalanobis distance $d_{k}(\mathbf{x})$ of $\mathbf{x}$ with respect to the class $k$ with empirical mean $\boldsymbol{\mu}_k$ and covariance $\boldsymbol{\Sigma}_k$ is expressed as:

 Once the classes are defined, we first use the Minimum Covariance Determinant (MCD) algorithm to refine the estimates of the empirical mean and covariance matrix, which are critical parameters for Mahalanobis distances calculations, using a contamination level set to 7~\% of the data \cite{distortion-score, mcd}.
 Then, we compute the empirical covariance $\boldsymbol{\Sigma}$ of each class.
+Note that we ensure that the sample count is large enough for all distributions, to ensure the statistical robustness of $\boldsymbol{\Sigma}$.
+The class with the lowest sample count, i.e., nanoparticle vertices, contains $126,000$ examples.
 It allows us to determine a threshold Mahalanobis distance (or distortion score) \cite{distortion-score} for all atoms in the training set relative to each class.
-As shown in Fig.~\ref{fgr:dist_score}, Mahalanobis distances histograms exhibit a primary peak at short distances, corresponding to atoms that belong to the class associated with the histogram.
+As shown in Fig.~\ref{fgr:dist_score}, Mahalanobis distance histograms exhibit a primary peak at short distances, corresponding to atoms that belong to the class associated with the histogram.
 Subsequent peaks represent atoms that do not belong to the current class.
-The threshold distance is automatically determined as the closest minimum to the second peak.
-This procedure enables the definition of a maximum statistical distance for an atom to be classified into a specific class.
+The threshold distance is automatically determined as the closest minimum to the second peak, except for the $\{0001\}$ facets and for the nanoparticle core, which do not exhibit a well-defined minimum in the distance distribution.
+Instead, we found that taking a threshold distance equal to 60 and between 55 and 58 for the bulk and $\{0001\}$ facets, respectively, led to predictions that were physically-consistent and robust to thermal noise.
+This criterion was selected to minimize the rate of false positives, i.e. atoms being wrongly classified as outliers, resulting in improved stability at high temperature.

 The Mahalanobis distance for each atom is then computed across the entire trajectory, and atoms are classified based on these threshold distances.
 This classification approach is more robust than simpler binary classifiers, which always assign a class to an atom.
 Here, if an atom’s distance exceeds all the maximum threshold distances, it is identified as an outlier.
 Such a classification would not be possible if we relied solely on the GMM model, for example.